bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 07:23 AM CT, May 03</p>
+<p class="updated_time"> Latest data: 07:54 AM CT, May 03</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 67°, which is 11° **warmer** than yesterday.
-Tomorrow is expected to be 11° **warmer** than today.
+Today's high is 66°, which is 9° **warmer** than yesterday.
+Tomorrow is expected to be 13° **warmer** than today.

 Currently:

-- 45°
+- 48°
-- Overcast
+- Mostly Clear
-- 72% humidity
+- 66% humidity
-- 10 mph wind
+- 11 mph wind
-- 90% cloud cover
+- 36% cloud cover
 - 39 AQI 🟩
 - 0.21 inches of rain expected in the next 48 hours